karmatha-nl/karmatha-nl.github.io/index.md

     contact_question: "your question:"
     thanks: "Thank you!
 I will contact you as soon as possible."
     formerror: "Something went wrong.
 You can also contact me via <a href='mailto:[email] rel='author'>[email]</a>."
+    privacy: This website does *not* use cookies to track you.
+It only stores your language preference on your browser.
+View our [Privacy policy](/privacy).

   nl:
     definitions: